Celebrity: Asia

 Song Hye-kyo is a renowned South Korean actress celebrated for her roles in acclaimed dramas like Autumn in My Heart and Descendants of the Sun.

 A report by the BBC highlighted a longtime trend of Asian internet celebrities called Wanghong in Chinese.
 According to the BBC, there are two kinds of online celebrities in China—those who create original content, such as Papi Jiang, who is regularly censored by Chinese authorities for cursing in her videos, and Wanghongs fall under the second category, as they have clothing and cosmetics businesses on Taobao, China's equivalent of Amazon.

 Access restriction

 Access to celebrities is strictly controlled by the celebrities entourage of staff which includes managers, publicists, agents, personal assistants, and bodyguards.
 Journalists may even have difficulty accessing celebrities for interviews.
 Writer and actor Michael Musto said, "You have to go through many hoops just to talk to a major celebrity.
 You have to get past three different sets of publicists: the publicist for the event, the publicist for the movie, and then the celebrity's personal publicist.
 They all have to approve you."

-Celebrities also typically have security staff at their home or properties, to protect them and their belongs from similar threats.
+Celebrities also typically have security staff at their home or properties, to protect them and their belongings from similar threats.